Archan6el/NSA-Codebreaker-2025-Writeup/Task4.md

     goto cooked
 ```

-This is pretty clear that it's trying to hide a function by using a function pointer, with the brainrot string being used to identify that function pointer
+Although Binja presents the value as coming from a string literal, the code is actually reinterpreting the first 8 bytes of that memory as a function pointer.
+This function pointer is then invoked indirectly, effectively hiding the real function being called and complicating our static analysis.

 Well, what exactly is the function it's trying to call?